microsoft/MSRSec/TAs/optee_ta/AuthVars/README.md

 ### Default Variables

 The AuthVar TA can encode a set of default variables at compile time, and place them into NV memory when it first runs.
-This is useful for forcing at default set of UEFI Secure Boot variables to be active during first boot, and as a protection against RPMB wipes.
+This is useful for forcing a default set of UEFI Secure Boot variables to be active during first boot, and as a protection against RPMB wipes.
 This can be turned on by setting `CFG_AUTHVARS_DEFAULT_VARS=y`.
 See [defaultvars/README.md](./defaultvars/README.md) for details on configuring this behavior.

 ## Debugging AuthVars